ATOMIC09/DerDoS/README.md

 ```sh
 pip install PyQt5
 ```
-in `Command Prompt` or `PowerShell` to install library that needed to show the GUI
+in `Command Prompt` or `PowerShell` to install the library that needed to show the GUI

 ## ❓ How to use .py version ?
 Just run `main.py`

 ## 🤔 How to check if it can attack ?

-Check in `Task Manager / Performance / Eternet`.
+Check-in `Task Manager > Performance > Ethernet`.
 If the speed of `Send` is increased, it means it can attack.
 But you need to make sure the target doesn't have a firewall on.

-## 🛡 How to see if the target has Firewall on ?
+## 🛡 How to see if the target has a Firewall on ?

 Just use `ping <target_ip>` in command prompt
 (e.g. `ping 25.7.233.218` to check if 25.7.233.218 is online or not)